V9nineIX/V9nineIX/README.md

 throughout my career, I have actively sought opportunities to learn and grow as a developer.
 I stay up-to-date with the latest industry trends and technologies, constantly seeking to expand my knowledge and enhance my development skills.

-* 🌍  I'm based in Samutprakarn Thailand
+* 🌍  I'm based in Thailand
 * ✉️  You can contact me at [winai.ruks@gmail.com](mailto:winai.ruks@gmail.com)
 * 🧠  I'm learning Blockchain , AI (LLM)